SkyITL/FTC-Object-Detection-Tutorial/README.md

 6: Your model would be automatically downloaded.
 Upload the 8bit tflite model and labels.txt to your limelight.

+7: Free Google Colab do sometimes kill their connection and delete all files, if you want continuous training over a long time period, you should have a copy training_output on your local device once in a while to prevent progress loss.

 ## **FAQ**

 Q1: Why my training code keeps aborting when I didn't make it stop?